MHH-RCUG/Wochenende/README.md

   --readType {PE,SE}    Single end or paired end data, default= SE --metagenome {2016_06_1p_genus,2016_06_1p_spec,hg19,GRCh38-45GB,GRCh38-noalt,GRCh38-mito,mm10,rn6,zf10,PA14}
                         Metagenome to use
+  --aligner ALIGNER     Aligner to use, default= bwamem.
+Usage of minimap2
+                        optimized for ONT data only.
-  --aligner ALIGNER     Aligner to use, default= bwamem --threads THREADS     Number of cores, default = 16 --fastp               Use fastp instead of fastqc and trimmomatic --debug               Report all files
+  --threads THREADS     Number of cores, default = 16 --fastp               Use fastp instead of fastqc and trimmomatic --debug               Report all files
   --longread            Only do steps relevant for long PacBio/ONT reads eg.
-                        no trimming, alignment & bam conversion
+                        no trimming, alignment & bam conversion --no_duplicate_removal
+                        Skips steps for duplicate removal.
+Recommended for amplicon sequencing.

 We recommend using bioconda for the installation of the tools.
 Remember to run 'source activate <environment name>' before you start if you are using